epfl-ada/ada-2020-project-milestone-p3-p3_studybuddy/README.md

 ## Questions for TAs (optional)

 We had a small reflection considering the short video we had to send at the end of the milestone.
 Indeed, we were considering writing a paper and not implementing a story telling website.
 But in that case, what do you expect the video to look like?
-Shall we speak on a PowerPoint to present the results, or shall we use the notebook and interactively present it?
+Shall we speak on a PowerPoint to present the results, or should we use the notebook and interactively present it?